 This southern beauty has stunning patterns in its hood, which are best

 seen when the plant is backlit with early evening sunlight.
+It's one of the most colorful Sarracenia in our collection.
 Look for

 its best pitchers of the season in late summer through the first frost